kykrueger/openbis/pybis/src/python/README.md

 sample.p + TAB                        # in IPython or Jupyter: show list of available properties sample.p.my_property_ + TAB           # in IPython or Jupyter: show datatype or controlled vocabulary sample.p['my-weird.property-name']    # accessing properties containing a dash or a dot

+sample.attrs.all()                    # returns all attributes as a dict sample.props.all()                    # returns all properties as a dict

 sample.get_attachments()
 sample.download_attachments()